nobu-maeda/n3xb/specs/taker-message/taker-message.md

 Trade Engine implementations should be careful to minimize the amount of personally identifiable information inside Trade Engine specific details despite all being encrypted.
 Trade Engine should definitely avoid transferring actual value at this point, as there is no guarantee from the Maker whatsoever at this point of the trade.

 ## Take Order Message JSON

 ```
-{
-  ...
-  "message_type": "n3xB-take-order"
 "message": {
+  "type": "n3xB-taker-offer"

   "maker_obligation": {
     "amount": <amount in integer>
-      "currency": <currency 'maker_amount' is denominated in>
+    "currency": <ISO 4217 currency code the 'maker_amount' is denominated in, as string>
     "payment": <payment method string code>
     "bond_amount": <amount of satoshis in integer.
 Omit if n/a>
   }

   "taker_obligation": {
     "amount": <amount in integer>
-      "currency": <currency 'taker_amount' is denominated in>
+    "currency": <ISO 4217 currency code the 'maker_amount' is denominated in, as string>
     "payment": <payment method string code>
     "bond_amount": <amount of satoshis in integer.
 Omit if n/a>
   }

   "market_oracle_used": <URL of market oracle used.
 Omit if n/a>

+  "trade_engine_specifics: {
+    "type": <trade engine specifics identifier, as string>
+     ... trade engine specific JSON fields ...
+  }

   "pow_difficulty": <A new PoW difficulty for the rest of the trade if the Taker wishes to raise it.
 Omit if n/a>
-    "trade_engine_specifics": <trade engine specific arbitrary JSON>
-  }
-  ...
 }

 ```